 The College Founded

-The college was authorized by the General Assembly of the Church of the Nazarene in session at Portland, Oregon, in June of 1964.
-The mandate of the assembly was that the college would be created during the following quadrennium.
+The General Assembly of the Church of the Nazarene, in session at Portland, Oregon, in June 1964, authorized the opening of Nazarene Bible College during the following quadrennium.
 A board of trustees was elected, and Dr. Charles H. Strickland was chosen as the first president.
-In the providence of God, Colorado Springs was selected as the site.
+To serve a nation-wide church, Colorado Springs, Colorado was chosen as the site for the college.

 The College Opens

 The college opened in September 1967 in facilities provided by First Church of the Nazarene.
 New buildings at the permanent location were occupied by the end of the first school year, and the new campus was dedicated in October of 1968.
 Dr. L. S. Oliver, chosen in 1972 to succeed Dr. Strickland as president, served until 1984 when Dr. Jerry D. Lambert was elected.
-In 1994, Dr. Hiram E. Sanders was elected fourth president of Nazarene Bible College and served until his retirement in 2006.
-Dr. Harold B. Graves Jr. was elected and assumed his position as fifth president of the college in 2006.
+In 1994, Dr. Hiram E. Sanders was elected fourth president and served until his retirement in 2006.
+Dr. Harold B. Graves Jr. was elected as fifth president of Nazarene Bible College in 2006 and served until his retirement in 2021.
+Dr. Scott J. Sherwood was elected and assumed his position as sixth president of the college in 2021.

 In 1970, the college was approved by the United States Department of Justice for the education of foreign students.
 It has been certified since 1975 by the Department of Education for eligibility to participate in federally-sponsored student aid programs.

-In 2006, the college was granted regional accreditation by the Higher Learning Commission (HLC) of the North Central Association.
+In 2006, the college was granted regional accreditation by the Higher Learning Commission (HLC).
 The accreditation was reaffirmed in 2011.